ZhouXH-git/VCNN-nonlocal-constitutive-model/scalar-transport/README.md

 * 2. Run auto-generate_case.sh  (to generate a family of flow & transport cases)
 * 3. Run get-raw-data.sh  (to read all the raw data needed from generated transport cases)
 * 4. Run get-training-data.py  (to get the final training data based on the raw data)
-* 5. Run Training-VCNN.ipynb  (to train the neural network using the training data)
+* 5. Run Training-VCNN.ipynb  (to train the neural network using the training data with fixed # of points within each cloud)

 Remember:
 * Change all the paths in the code to your own paths!